 It reminds us that sometimes we may become blinded or preoccupied to notice a “love” that has been there all along.
 If you are a fan of Kim Rae Won, you would love his trademark manly appeal in this delightful movie.

 Set in Netherlands, a street painter becomes the love interest of a secret service agent and a professional assassin.

-Narrated gorgeously in a three view points, this heartbreaking love tale genuinely strips bubblegum romance yet it leaves an edifying aftermath.
-There’s not a single kiss scene, but this stunning film overflows with emotional connection for the love couple who missed their chance to love.
+Narrated stunningly in a three view points, this heartbreaking love tale genuinely strips bubblegum romance yet it leaves an edifying aftermath.
+There’s not a single kiss scene, but this arresting film overflows with emotional connection for the love couple who missed their chance to love.